MicrosoftDocs/defender-docs/defender-xdr/microsoft-365-security-center-defender-cloud.md

 You must be a global administrator or a security administrator in Azure Active Directory to view Defender for Cloud alerts and correlations.
 For users that don't have these roles, the integration is available only by applying [unified role-based access control (RBAC) roles](manage-rbac.md) for Defender for Cloud.

 > [!NOTE]
 > The permission to view Defender for Cloud alerts and correlations is automatic for the entire tenant.
 Viewing for specific subscriptions is not supported.
-To view Defender for Cloud alerts in the alert and incident queues, use the **alert subscription ID** filter.
-Learn more about [filters](incident-queue.md#filters).
+You can use the **alert subscription ID** filter to view Defender for Cloud alerts associated with a specific Defender for Cloud subscription in the alert and incident queues.
+Learn more about [filters](incident-queue.md#filters-).

 ## Investigation experience in the Microsoft Defender portal